What makes a good designer-client relationship?

 A designer and client relationship are an important factor for creating a good design.
 Not only do you need to be a skilled designer to make a design, but you must also involve the client’s input at each step to ensure you are meeting their requirements.

 The designer-client relationship forms the base of any design.
 If you are working with a designer for the first time, the main question you should ask yourself is, ‘What makes a good designer?’
-Before moving on to the importance of a designer and client relationship, let us discuss the main attributes of a good designer.
+Before moving on to the importance of a client and designer relationship, let us discuss the main attributes of a great designer.

 What makes a good designer?

 To help identify a good designer, they should meet some of the following key elements:

 - Skills in Adobe programs like Photoshop, InDesign, Etc.

 - Experience working on different design types. (e.g., Brochures, Logos, Websites)

 - Has a large design portfolio that showcases their creativity.

 - Can easily understand design requirements and provide input when necessary.

 These are some of the main elements to identify when seeking a designer.
 Now, let us dive into the essentials of a good designer and client relationship.